microsoft/project-rome/Project Rome for iOS (preview release)/reference documentation/CDRemoteSystemDiscoveryTypeFilter.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-type | The discovery type to filter for. initWithType | Initializes the [CDRemoteSystemDiscoveryTypeFilter]( ) with a discovery type.
+type | The discovery type to filter for. initWithType | Initializes the [CDRemoteSystemDiscoveryTypeFilter](CDRemoteSystemDiscoveryTypeFilter.md) with a [CDRemoteSystemDiscoveryType](CDRemoteSystemDiscoveryType.md).

 ## Properties